 Counselling & Clinical Supervision in North London

-I offer a quiet, calm and confidential space for counselling in Highgate/Muswell Hill, N10.
+I continue to offer a quiet, calm and confidential space for counselling.
+I work from Highgate/Muswell Hill, N10.

-Augene Nanning offers individual, face-to-face counselling.
+Augene Nanning offers individual counselling by video conference or telephone.
+When it is safe to do so, I look forward to returning to and offering in person counselling.
 This may be open ended (as many sessions as you need) or time limited (set number of sessions as agreed).

 Clinical supervisor in North London